 In Uganda, President Godfrey Binaisa attended the burial of the late Bishop Abel Balya at St.

-In Uganda, President Godfrey Binaisa attended the burial of the late Bishop Abel Balya at St. John's Cathedral in Fort Portal on Monday (3 December).
+Background: In Uganda, President Godfrey Binaisa attended the burial of the late Bishop Abel Balya at St. John's Cathedral in Fort Portal on Monday (3 December).
 The late Bishop was one of the first African Anglican Bishops in East Africa and strove hard to bring about unity in the community.

 SYNOPSIS: Thousands of people turned out for the state funeral of the late Bishop Abel Balya on Monday (3 December).
 The 102-year old Bishop entered the church in 1903 and finally retired in 1960 after 57 years service.